fmtlib/fmt/doc/index.rst

   format_to(out, "For a moment, {} happened.", "nothing");
   out.data(); // returns a pointer to the formatted data

-The ``fmt::print`` function performs formatting and writes the result to a file:
+The ``fmt::print`` function performs formatting and writes the result to a stream:

 .. code:: c++